 Our #DigitalBirgunj Campaign to train 100+ Homemakers Women in 2017 got a lot of appreciation.
 It was our first step for digital & financial empowerment for the underserved.

 This led to the launch of the #SmartChhori campaign.
 An initiative to empower young girls in the Nation.
 We have a 51% female population in Nepal.
 Everyone is talking about Smart Cities.
 However, cities can’t be smart just by adding free Wi-Fi.
-We need empowered females to make the difference.
+We need empowered females to make a difference.
 Digital Financial Literacy is a must for the economic development of the Nation.

 We also partnered with The Asia Foundation for digital financial literacy courses and tasks for Migrant Workers through the #Shuvayatra mobile app.
-Nepal formally receives $8.5 billion Remittance every year and it accounts for 30% of Nepal’s GDP.
+Nepal formally receives an $8.5 billion Remittance every year and it accounts for 30% of Nepal’s GDP.

 Khalti has conducted several awareness and outreach campaigns promoting local startups, entrepreneurship, digital financial literacy, and women empowerment.
 We will continue to contribute to these in our best capacities.

 We are very thankful to all the users for their continuous support and trust.
 Even during times of despair, you have been along our sides and helped us stay alive.
 We have received a lot of feedback from our users and our team will be working hard to make improvements.
 Nothing is above users for us.
 We always want to make the product user-centric.
 We will be adding more banks and other ways to load funds in Khalti in days to come along with some new & exciting services.
 We are upgrading our systems and support and we are expecting the work to be completed within February 2020 for a flawless user experience for all of our dear users.